clojurecup2014/cloodle/README.txt

 ---------------------------------------

 * Show stoppers
-  * Having saved a new event
+  * Having just saved a new event
-    * Sliders are not linked to the state
+    * ~~Sliders are not linked to the state~~
-    * Ability to answer yourself immediately
   * When anseering existing event
     * ~~Moving the slider creates new options/value maps rather than updating existing ones~~

-    * Saving the votes doesn't work
+  * Saving a vote doesn't work
+    * Need to generate IDs for the participant (do this server side?, similarly move the option id generation server-side)
+    * Old selection validation will not work with the new {optionId value} structure

 * Core features
  * Displaying the aggregate voting results for the event